Dynamics of Non-Classical Interval Exchanges: Introduction

-\subsection{Acknowledgements}
+\subsection{Acknowledgements:}

 The research was supported by NSF graduate fellowship under Nathan Dunfield by grant \# 0405491 and \#0707136.
-This work was done while the author was at University of Illinois, Urbana-Champaign.
-The author would like to thank Nathan Dunfield for numerous discussions and careful perusal of the final draft.
-The author also thanks Steve Kerckhoff and Chris Leininger for helpful conversations at various times during the course of this work.
-The author also thanks Corentin Boissy and Erwan Lanneau for explaining their results on linear involutions.
+This work was done while I was at University of Illinois, Urbana-Champaign.
+I thank my advisor, Nathan Dunfield, for numerous discussions and his careful perusal of the paper.
+I thank Steve Kerckhoff and Chris Leininger for helpful conversations during the course of the work.
+I thank Corentin Boissy and Erwan Lanneau for explaining their results on linear involutions.
+I am also grateful to the anonymous referees for their detailed comments on earlier drafts.